Slack's fair billing policy

 Most enterprise software pricing is designed to charge you per user regardless of how many people on your team are actively using the software.
 At Slack, you only get billed for what you use, so you don’t pay for the members who aren’t using Slack.
-And if someone you already paid for becomes inactive, we’ll even add a prorated credit to your account for the unused time.
+And if someone that you already paid for becomes inactive, we’ll even add a pro rata credit to your account for the unused time.
 Fair’s fair.

 The short version

 - When you purchase a paid subscription, the upgrade will apply to your entire workspace, and you’ll be billed for active members.

 - Any changes to the number of active, paid members in your workspace will be reflected in your billing statement.

 - If all members become inactive, you'll be billed for a minimum of one member, unless you decide to downgrade to the free version of Slack.